Fall Updates & Campus News: COVID-19

 Events & Programs

-Cardinal Athletics teams will not take part in competition until 2021.
+Cardinal Athletics teams will not take part in fall or winter sports seasons.

-SUNYAC presidents, in consultation with athletic directors at the 10 member institutions, suspended fall athletic competition.
-Additionally, the winter conference and non-conference schedules will be delayed until January 1, 2021.
+SUNYAC presidents, in consultation with athletic directors at the 10 member institutions, suspended this athletic competition.

 The decision, as with all of our plans related to the fall semester and restart, is based on the health and safety of participants.
 The SUNYAC conference will continue to explore all options for a safe return to intercollegiate athletics.